maskegger/guide/index.md

 1. Recompile the paper and double-check the numbers.

+1. Add a [README file](https://github.com/reifjulian/my-project/blob/master/analysis/README.pdf) to the copy of the **analysis/** folder.
+The README should include the following information:
+    i.
+Title and authors of the paper
+    i.
+Required software, including version numbers
+    i. **Clear** instructions for how to run the analysis.
+If the analysis cannot be run--because the data are proprietary, for example--this should be noted.
+    i.
+Description of where the output is stored

-1. Rename the copy of your **analysis/** folder to something more descriptive, and zip it.
+1. (Optional) Rename the copy of your **analysis/** folder.

+1. Zip (compress) your analysis.

+1. Upload to the data archive.

 Checking numbers can be difficult and tedious.
 Include lots of asserts in your code when writing up your results to reduce errors.
 (See an example of how to use `assert` commands [here](https://github.com/reifjulian/my-project/blob/master/analysis/scripts/4_make_tables_figures.do).